-When a call for heat is initiated the lead boiler runs at the desired base load rate (Default: 80%) and continues to operate in this fashion based on the above 3 scenarios.
-If the lead lag temperature is not satisfied a second boiler is fired and they would both operate at 80% fire rate.
+When a call for heat is initiated the lead boiler runs up to the desired base load rate (Default: 80%) and continues to operate in this fashion based on the above 4 scenarios.
+If the lead lag temperature is not satisfied a second boiler is fired and they would both operate up to 80% fire rate.